hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 - Environment variables
 - Settings for the profile from the shared credentials and configuration files

-For instance the region is set in the shared configuration file and in the provider configuration, the setting from the provider configuration will be used.
+For instance, if the region is set in the shared configuration file and in the provider configuration, the setting from the provider configuration will be used.

 ### Static Credentials